 To create your holiday budget, take the total sum you want to spend on Christmas and allocate a specific dollar amount for every single holiday related expense.

-You can, of course, write your budget on any piece of paper – but if you want something a little more organized, you can use my affordable Christmas Budget Planner templates.
+You can, of course, write your budget on any piece of paper – but if you want something a little more organized, you can use my affordable Christmas Budget Planner Templates.

 When To Start Budgeting for Christmas

-I personally think it is best to complete your frugal budget for Christmas in January.
+I personally think it is best to complete your Frugal Budget for Christmas in January.
 By including ‘Christmas’ as a line item in your monthly budget and creating a sinking fund for the holiday, you have the whole year to plan and save for Christmas.

 Don’t have a monthly budget?
 Get started with budgeting today!
 When you subscribe to Positively Frugal, I will send you a FREE Budget Template!